 - Legal services.

-When parties doing business in Colorado deploy or make available an AI system intended to interact with consumers, the ADAI also requires those parties to ensure that the AI system discloses to each consumer that the consumer is interacting with an AI system.
+When parties doing business in Colorado deploy or make available an AI system intended to interact with consumers, the ADAI also requires those parties to ensure the AI system discloses to each consumer that the consumer is interacting with an AI system.

 The Importance of Input